RF over Fiber GNSS Signal Extension and Distribution

 Bringing together the signal powers and system losses and gains, we can construct the RF Link Budget as seen in the table.
 In this example, the signal power entering the PNT using RFoF is a healthy -88 dBm.
 If we had used an equivalent coax, the signal would be down at -118 dBm.

 In PNT applications it is also useful to calculate the Time Delay Budget from the GNSS antenna through to the PNT antenna input port.
 This delay can be entered into the PNT to improve its accuracy in absolute terms.
-RFoF is an analogue directly modulated technology; this enables a very low conversion delay in the transmitter and receivers.
+RFoF is an analog directly modulated technology; this enables a very low conversion delay in the transmitter and receivers.
 In ViaLiteHD, the conversion is typically only 4.5 ns per module.
 The Time Delay Budget is largely driven by link length.

 Time Delay Budget